Initiatives and Related Projects

 A daily inflation index for Argentina.
-Published since 2007 as an alternative to the official CPI which was manipulated by the government during the period 2007-2016.
+Published from 2007 to 2018 as an alternative to the official CPI which was manipulated by the government during the period 2007-2016.
 This is how we first started using online prices to measure inflation.

 Inflacion Verdadera Venezuela

 Our latest project using mobile phones and crowd-sourcing to measure Venezuela’s inflation rate

 An attempt to validate online data and better understand how offline pricing behaviors are being affected by the web and mobile browsing/price‐checking technologies.

 PriceStats is the company that collects the online prices used by the BPP.
 It currently publishes daily inflation and PPP indices in over 20 countries.
 Click here for a historical comparison of the US Online Index and the CPI.

 The Billion Prices Project is an academic initiative that uses prices collected from hundreds of online retailers around the world on a daily basis to conduct research in macro and international economics.
 It was founded in 2008 by Alberto Cavallo and Roberto Rigobon.
 This page shows our most recent research and links to related projects.

 More than 1000

 Countries with Data

 News and Media